 If you go to a movie premiere in Hollywood or a community college play in Santa Cruz, the scent of marijuana will surely be in the air, despite the fact that recreational cannabis won’t be legal in California until January 1, 2018.
 Most communities in California are embracing recreational pot.
 More than 80% of Californians voted to legalize recreational cannabis in the last election.
 But not all cities are jumping on the marijuana bandwagon.
-Several cities will have restrictions on California recreational cannabis, and some are banning it all together.
+Several cities will have restrictions on California recreational cannabis, and some are banning it altogether.

 Medical marijuana has been legal in California for more than 20 years, and recreational cannabis was legalized when Proposition 64 was passed last November.
 However, the law still gives California counties and cities power over local jurisdictions.
-This means that they regulate local laws and can choose to restrict or ban commercial sales and deny operation licenses to cannabis dispensaries or businesses.
+This means that they regulate local laws and can choose to restrict or ban commercial sales and deny operation licenses to cannabis dispensaries or businesses

 Commercial sales prohibited in Agoura Hills

 The city of Agoura Hills has a ban on both recreational and medicinal pot.
 The city plans to comply with the new law allowing those 21 years old and older to smoke marijuana.
 They can grow up to six plants on their property (indoors only) or buy it outside of Agoura Hills and bring it home.
 Residents can also give up to an ounce of cannabis to others over 21 for transport.
 But no marijuana can be sold for medicinal or recreational purposes in the city limits.
-Agoura Hills also banned weed delivery services, even for homebound patients, but the sheriff’s department won’t waste time enforcing the delivery ban.
+Agoura Hills also banned weed delivery services, even for homebound medical cardholders, but the sheriff’s department won’t waste time enforcing the delivery ban.
 They say that they are focused on illegal cannabis businesses in the area.

 Pasadena to cut off utilities to illegal dispensaries